royaltm/redis-em-mutex/README.md

 * The new "script" handler takes advantage of fast atomic server side operations written in LUA.
   Therefore the "script" handler is compatible only with redis-server 2.6.x and later.

-__IMPORTANT__: The "pure" and "script" implementations are not compatible.
+__IMPORTANT__: The "pure" and "script" implementations are incompatible.
 The values that each handler stores in semaphore keys have different meaning to them.
 You can not operate on the same set of keys using both handlers from e.g. different applications or application versions.
 See UPGRADING for more info on this.